green-party-dublin-central/nh-web/site/content/post/holy-cross-college.md

   - name: Neasa's presentation on Holy Cross College SHD planning application
     filename: img/holy-cross-strategic-housing-development-v1.pdf
 ---
+## Submission

+My submission can be found [here](https://neasahourigan.com/docs/Holycross-College-SHD-Submission.pdf)

+If you are not making your own submission and wish to co-sign my submission you can do so by filling out this [form](https://forms.office.com/r/FWSRTQyB6c)

 ## Queries and Public Meeting

 I hosted a online meeting at **8pm on Monday August 9th** to discuss the application, hear any observations from people in the area and outline the process for sending an observation to An Bord Pleanála.
 The presentation from that meeting is [attached below](/img/holy-cross-strategic-housing-development-v1.pdf).